 Wear comfortable shoes and don’t forget your camera!

-Another popular hike to do in Santorini is to the highest point of the island – the monastery of Profitis Ilias.
-Starting at the centre square in the village of Pyrgos, follow the cobbled path up to the monastery for a 360 degree view of the picturesque Greek island.
+Another popular hike is to the highest point of the island – the monastery of Profitis Ilias.
+Starting at the centre square in the village of Pyrgos, follow the cobbled path up to the monastery for a 360 degree view of the island.

-The hike is only about five kilometres long and while you can do this on your own, be aware that Santorini’s hiking paths aren’t always well marked, and sometimes not at all.
+The hike is only about five kilometres long and while you can do this on your own, know that Santorini’s hiking paths aren’t always well marked, and sometimes not at all.

 Beaches in Santorini